HectorHermidaRivera/hectorhermidarivera.github.io/index.md

 <a id="jobmarketpaper"></a>
 <div class="two-column">
   <div class="label">Title</div>
-  <div class="value">Self-Equivalent Voting Rules</div>
+  <div class="value"><b>Self-Equivalent Voting Rules</b></div>

   <div class="label">Author</div>
   <div class="value">Héctor Hermida-Rivera</div>

   <div class="label">Abstract</div>
-  <div class="value">In this paper, I introduce a novel stability axiom for stochastic voting rules, called self-equivalence, by which a society considering whether to replace its voting rule using itself will choose not to do so.
+  <div class="value"><i>In this paper, I introduce a novel stability axiom for stochastic voting rules, called self-equivalence, by which a society considering whether to replace its voting rule using itself will choose not to do so.
 I then show that under the unrestricted strict preference domain, a voting rule satisfying the democratic principles of anonymity, optimality, monotonicity, and neutrality is self-equivalent if and only if it assigns to every voter equal probability of being a dictator (i.e., uniform random dictatorship).
-Thus, any society that desires stability and adheres to the aforementioned democratic principles is bound to either employ the uniform random dictatorship or decide whether to change its voting rule using a voting rule other than itself.</div>
+Thus, any society that desires stability and adheres to the aforementioned democratic principles is bound to either employ the uniform random dictatorship or decide whether to change its voting rule using a voting rule other than itself.</i></div>
 </div>

 ## Manuscripts